Asymptotic Breakdown Point Analysis for a General Class of Minimum Divergence Estimators: Introduction

-In this paper, we aim to extend these aforementioned specific results into a more general result.
-The key contributions of this paper are as follows. \begin{enumerate} \item We derive a general result for the asymptotic breakdown point of the minimum divergence estimators within the S-divergence family, for any general parameter (not necessarily location and scale) under fairly general assumptions.
-As we shall show later, our result encompasses all of these previous results as corollaries and provides a comprehensive treatment for a large class of divergences including the power divergence and density power divergence families, which have developed independently of each other in the literature. \item We provide two alternative assumptions for our main result which are easily verifiable with the knowledge of the model family of distributions and the family of the contaminating distributions.
-We also show that these alternative assumptions lead to an asymptotic breakdown point independent of the dimension of the data, suggesting the applicability of the MSDE in multiple setups. \item A series of examples with supporting simulation studies have been provided to illustrate the applicability of the main result of this paper and the two alternative assumptions mentioned earlier. \end{enumerate}
+In this paper, we aim to consolidate the above results into a more general result in the context of the minimum S-divergence estimators (MSDE).
+The key contributions of this paper are as follows. \begin{enumerate} \item We derive a general result for the asymptotic breakdown point of the minimum divergence estimators within the S-divergence family, for any general parameter (including location and scatter).
+Our result encompasses all of these previous results as corollaries and provides a comprehensive treatment for a large class of divergences including the power divergence and density power divergence families, which have been independently developed in the literature. \item We provide three alternative assumptions for our main result which are easily verifiable.
+We also show that these alternative assumptions often lead to an asymptotic breakdown point independent of data dimension, suggesting the applicability of the MSDE in high-dimensional setups. \item A series of examples with supporting simulation studies has been provided to illustrate the applicability of our results and the three aforementioned alternative assumptions. \end{enumerate}

-The organization of the paper is as follows: In Section~\ref{sec:definitions}, we define some preliminary concepts about the MSDE and the breakdown point of an estimator when estimating any general parameter (location, scatter and others).
+The organization of the paper is as follows: In Section~\ref{sec:definitions}, we define some preliminary concepts about the MSDE and the breakdown point of an estimator when estimating any general parameter (location, scatter, and others).
 Section~\ref{sec:theory} contains the main results of our paper and related discussions.
-In Section~\ref{sec:examples}, we provide some examples and numerical illustrations to specific parametric setups where we apply results from Section~\ref{sec:theory} and indicate the corresponding asymptotic breakdown points.
-We conclude the paper with the limitations and possible extensions of the results in Section~\ref{sec:conclusion}.
+Then we follow up with some examples in Section~\ref{sec:examples} and numerical illustrations in Section~\ref{sec:empirical} to specific parametric setups where we apply the theoretical results to obtain the asymptotic breakdown points.
+We conclude the paper by discussing the limitations and possible extensions of the results in Section~\ref{sec:conclusion}.
 All the proofs of the results have been deferred till the Appendix for the sake of brevity in presentation.

-\section{Preliminary Definitions}
+\section{Preliminary definitions}

-\subsection{Minimum Density Power Divergence Estimator}
+\subsection{Minimum density power divergence estimator}